Gamow factor: Description

+where e is the elementary charge, v is the magnitude of the relative incident velocity in the centre-of-mass frame.

 Derivation

+1D problem

-Gamow first solved the one-dimensional case of quantum tunneling using the WKB approximation.
+The derivation consists in the one-dimensional case of quantum tunnelling using the WKB approximation.
 Considering a wave function of a particle of mass m, we take area 1 to be where a wave is emitted, area 2 the potential barrier which has height V and width l (at $0<x<l$), and area 3 its other side, where the wave is arriving, partly transmitted and partly reflected.
-For a wave number k and energy E we get:
+For wave numbers k [m−1] and energy E we get: